Students

 PhD students

-• Tomasz Sosnowski is working in the project DigiCare on methods for natural language understanding and generation for intelligent conversational agents.
+• Tomasz Sosnowski (2019 – 2022) was working in the project DigiCare on methods for natural language understanding and generation for intelligent conversational agents.

-• Moh’d Abuazizeh is working in the project DigiCare on methods for probabilistic state estimation in tutoring systems.
+• Moh’d Abuazizeh (2019 – 2022) was working in the project DigiCare on methods for probabilistic state estimation in tutoring systems.

-• Nikolaj Graf von Malotky is working in the project DigiCare on methods for development of intelligent tutoring systems.
+• Nikolaj Graf von Malotky (2019 – 2022) (co-spervision, PhD) was working in the project DigiCare on methods for development of intelligent tutoring systems.

-• Samuel Whitehouse (external) is working in the project SPHERE at the University of Bristol on methods for sensor-based activity recognition.
+• Samuel Whitehouse (2017 – 2020)(external, co-supervision) was working in the project SPHERE at the University of Bristol on methods for sensor-based activity recognition.

 Student assistants